Jim Harrison (artist and writer): Awards and honors

 Harrison was named by the Governor of Kentucky to the Honorable Order of Kentucky Colonels, having the park in Denmark named in his honor, and being named a Distinguished Adjunct Professor at the University of South Carolina Aiken.
 He served on the boards of South Carolina National Bank and Security Federal Bank, on the board of Vorhees College and Denmark Technical College, and on the board of the Denmark Downtown Development Association.
-Also, being a strong advocate for the mentally ill, he served on the board of the governor's legislative council for mental health and mental retardation.
+Also, being a strong advocate for the mentally ill, he served on the board of the governor's legislative council for mental health and intellectual disability.

 In 2008, he was honored by former South Carolina governor Mark Sanford with the Order of the Palmetto Award for his service as a citizen of the state.
 Also in June 2008, he was honored for his contributions to art and the State of South Carolina by the South Carolina House of Representatives.
 Citing Harrison as a "nationally and internationally acclaimed artist" and as "one of the Palmetto State's Chief Art Treasures", the resolution congratulated Harrison on his more than 38 years as a successful artist and on the occasion of his 20th anniversary of Jim Harrison Gallery in Denmark, SC.
 In May 2010, Harrison was awarded an Honorary Doctorate of Fine Arts by University of South Carolina president Dr. Harris Pastides.
 The honor was bestowed for Harrison's work as a professional artist, the prestige he had brought to the University and the state, and his contributions to charitable organizations.